 Ivy Li

-Ivy LiIvy is currently a PhD Candidate in Sociology and Legal Studies at University of Waterloo.
-Ivy’s research mainly focuses on migration policies, immigrants & refugees, wellbeing of older immigrants, governance, mobility politics, and social justice.
+Ivy LiIvy holds a Ph.D. in Sociology from the University of Waterloo.
+Ivy’s research mainly focuses on migration policies, immigrants & refugees, ageing and social change, public policy and governance, mobility politics, and social justice.
 Ivy has been a licensed immigration consultant and paralegal since 2009.
-Before appointed by the Queen’s University for teaching this graduate diploma program, Ivy had taught the similar Immigration Practitioner Program at CDI College.
+Before being appointed by Queen’s University in February 2022 to teach the GDipICL program, Ivy had taught a similar Immigration Practitioner Program (IPP) at CDI College-Scarborough Campus.

-As an immigrant, Ivy is actively involved in social justice and equity advocacy and promotion for a better settlement for immigrants and refugees by presenting papers at academic conferences worldwide, attending community activities and providing services to Chinese community and other ethnic communities.
+Ivy is actively involved in social justice and equity advocacy and in promoting better settlement for immigrants and refugees by presenting her research at academic conferences worldwide, publishing journal articles, attending community activities and providing immigration and legal services to the Chinese community and other ethnic communities.